YASSINE-AA/PyValo/README.md

 ```
 ## Usage

-Pass in the API key for the Client Class:
+Pass in the API key for the PyValoClient Class:

 ```
 client = PyValoClient("API_KEY")